 3. Terry White Chemmart Group

-In 2016 the Terry White Group merged with Chemmart and has 500 pharmacies under the banner Terry White Chemmart now.
+In 2016 the Terry White Group merged with Chemmart to create Terry White Chemmart Group.
+One of Australia’s major retail pharmacy networks, it has 500 pharmacies under the Terry White Chemmart banner now.
 Together they claim 10.2 percent of the market share of the company recorded a growth of 3.5 percent in the financial year of 2017 and generates annual sales of $2 billion.
 The Australian based Symbion company owns Terry White Group and Chemmart Group under the ownership of Zuellig Healthcare Holdings Australia Pty Limited.

 Company Revenue: $ 2 billion